project-error/projecterror.dev/docs/npwd/dev/DevelopmentBootstrap.md

 **Step 2**

-Navigate to cloned folder and install dependencies for both NUI and game scripts (This will automatically install dependencies in all the sub-packages)
+Navigate to cloned folder and install dependencies for both NUI and game scripts (This will automatically install dependencies in all the apps and packages)

 ```sh
 cd npwd && yarn
 ```